szytko/has_friends/README.markdown

 	# Mary can reject John's friendship.
 	mary.remove_friendship_with(john)

-	# check if a user is the current user, so it can
+	# check if an user is the current user, so it can
 	# be differently presented
 	mary.friends.each {|friend| friend.is?(current_user) }

 	# if you're dealing with a friendship object,
 	# the following methods are available
 	friendship.accept!

+	# You can specify relations when accept a friendship, so...
+	friendship.accept!([:friend])

+	# If you want to accept friendship and clear current relations...
+	friendship.accept!([])

 	# the be_friends_with method returns 2 params: friendship object and status.
 	# the friendship object will be present only when the friendship is created